aayars/py-noisemaker/docs/index.rst

 Noisemaker includes several CLI entrypoints.
 For usage summary, run with `-h` or `--help`.

 -  `noisemaker`: Fully-featured noise generation pipeline
--  `glitchmaker`: Simple glitch art tool
+-  `artmaker`: Generate images from presets
--  `collagemaker`: Image collage tool
+-  `artmangler`: Apply post-processing effects to images

 See also
 --------